PGD - Gender Selection Overview

-PGD is a method to determine whether there are any genetic anomalies on the embryos created via IVF treatment.
+PGD or Gender Selection is a method to determine whether there are any genetic anomalies on the embryos created via IVF treatment.

 Normal IVF treatment is performed on the female wishing to do PGD.
 Eggs are collected and fertilized with sperm using microinjection (ICSI).
 After fertilization, genetic screening is performed on the embryos in order to only transfer the healthy embryos.
 This enables genetic testing of embryos and results in pregnancy without any genetic anomaly on the tested chromosomes.